-- The Governing Body has set out its commitment to equal opportunities in this policy and it will continue to do all it can to ensure that the school is fully inclusive to pupils and responsive to their needs based on race, gender and disability. - The Governing Body seeks to ensure that people applying for jobs at Black Horse Hill Infant School are not discriminated against and that the nine protected characteristics outlined in the Equality Act 2010 are adhered to. - The governors take all reasonable steps to ensure that the school environment gives access to people with disabilities and strive to make school communications as inclusive as possible for parents, carers and pupils. - The governors welcome all applications to join the school, whatever a child's socioeconomic background, race, gender or disability. - The governing body ensures that no child is discriminated against whilst in our school on account of their race, gender, disability or sexual orientation.
+- The governing body will understand their duties under the Equality Act 2010 so that they can challenge leaders about the work of the school. - The Governing Body has set out its commitment to equal opportunities in this policy and it will continue to do all it can to ensure that the school is fully inclusive to pupils and responsive to their needs based on race, gender and disability. - The Governing Body seeks to ensure that people applying for jobs at Black Horse Hill Infant School are not discriminated against and that the nine protected characteristics outlined in the Equality Act 2010 are adhered to. - The governors take all reasonable steps to ensure that the school environment gives access to people with disabilities and strive to make school communications as inclusive as possible for parents, carers and pupils. - The governors welcome all applications to join the school, whatever a child's socioeconomic background, race, gender or disability. - The governing body ensures that no child is discriminated against whilst in our school on account of their race, gender, disability or sexual orientation.
 All children have access to the full curriculum and regulations regarding school uniform are applied equally to boys and girls.
 If a child's religion has a bearing on school uniform then the school will deal with each case sensitively and with respect for the child's cultural traditions.